rootzoll/RLPCollectionImporter/README.md

 part of #hack4OER on July 2016 http://hackathon2016.edu-sharing-network.org

-The Idea is to import the XML data of the school curriculum of Berlin-Brandenburg and create from it a collection structure for OER (Open Educational Ressources) within an edu-sharing repo instance (using the REST API).
+The idea is to import the XML data of the school curriculum of Berlin-Brandenburg and create from it a collection structure for OER (Open Educational Ressources) within an edu-sharing repo instance (using the REST API).

-Check out, import in Eclipse as a Maven Project and run the JAVA main script: src/main/java/net/edusharing/collections/rlp/RLPCollectionImporter.java
+Clone git, import in Eclipse as a Maven Project and run the JAVA main script: src/main/java/net/edusharing/collections/rlp/RLPCollectionImporter.java

 The school curriculum of Berlin-Brandenburg can be found in humanreadable version at: http://bildungsserver.berlin-brandenburg.de/rlp-online/startseite/